 Inider’s tip: Make your spa reservation when you book your room — spots fill up fast.
 Call the spa at 406.333.4553

 Yes, even in winter you can ride through the mountains on the back of one of Chico’s trusty steeds.
 The horse barn is home to a herd of well-trained horses and mules.
 Even if you aren’t up for a ride, stop by the corral to say hello to Chico’s wrangler crew.
-Rides last one, one and a half, or two hours.
-Or for those without fear of saddle sores — a half-day adventure.
+Rides last one or two hours.
+Or for those without fear of saddle sores — a three-hour adventure.
 Trail rides take place around Chico or in Yellowstone National Park.

 If you prefer getting around on your own bipedal motion rather than the back of a horse or by being pulled by dogs, there are plenty of trails in the area for cross-country skiing.
 Just beyond Chico, in Old Chico, the snow-covered dirt road winds up Emigrant Canyon.
 A gradual uphill climb follows Emigrant Creek upstream.
 Other cross-country skiing options in the area include the trails and roads in the nearby Mill Creek drainage and Big Creek Trail across Paradise Valley.